 The Student Experience

-To supplement your academic endeavors, consider gaining work experience as a teaching assistant, or join a computer science club: the iPhone Programmers Association, Robo-Utes, and the Association for Computing Machinery all provide students with networking and involvement opportunities.
+To supplement your academic endeavors, consider gaining work experience as a teaching assistant, or join a computer science club: Women in Computing, Robo-Utes, and the Association for Computing Machinery all provide students with networking and involvement opportunities.
 Students are also encouraged to complete undergraduate research projects or internships that will allow them to pursue an individual interest area and develop their professional skills.

 The U’s computer science alumni have found employment as software developers, software engineers, java programmers, and mobile software and applications developers.
 If you enjoyed being a member of the iPhone Programmer’s Association, put that experience to work and write iPhone apps and software.
 Students can additionally find employment in database design and administration, systems analysis, web development, and human-computer interaction.
 Graduate programs in computer science, engineering, information systems, and other sciences are also possible.

 - Kahlert School of Computing

 - Department Advising